La’o Hamutuk

 At the end of May 2020, about 19 million barrels equivalent of proved oil and gas reserves remained in the Bayu-Undan field; about 3% of the amount that has already been extracted and sold.

-Like all companies, Santos (which currently owns more than 2/3 of Bayu-Undan and Darwin LNG) is struggling in the Covid economy, and wrote down the value of some of its assets.
+Like all companies, Santos (which owned more than 2/3 of Bayu-Undan and Darwin LNG) struggled in the Covid economy, and wrote down the value of some of its assets.
 The company's second quarter 2020 report showed significant drops in Bayu-Undan production (see table at right) and pointed out that the field has higher production costs than other Santos assets.

 Production picked up in the third quarter, as Santos explained: "spot cargo sales which partially offset customers exercising contractual flexibility on LNG cargoes.
 The two spot cargoes loaded in August and September 2020 were the first to be marketed by Santos on behalf of Darwin LNG since Santos assumed operatorship and were the two largest cargoes ever loaded at DLNG.
 Evaluation of a further phase of infill drilling in Bayu-Undan continues to be progressed in order to optimise field recovery and extend field life and Darwin LNG production.
 The planned program consists of an additional three development wells..."

-World LNG prices surged in late 2021 and early 2022, and gas production from Bayu-Undan (running at half-capacity) was lucrative for Timor-Leste -- although it will probably end in 2023.
+World LNG prices surged in late 2021 and early 2022, and gas production from Bayu-Undan (running at half-capacity) was lucrative for Timor-Leste.
 Timor-Leste is preparing to clean up the Bayu-Undan floating platform at the new port at Tibar as part of decommissioning, and has begun an environmental licensing process.
 Santos shipped the last liquefied gas extracted from Bayu-Undan in November 2023, and decommissioning has begun.
-Although the Darwin LNG plant is no longer operating, Santos continued to provide small amounts of gas and oil from Bayu-Undan to Darwin to sell to the domestic NT market until production ended in September 2024.
+Although the Darwin LNG plant is no longer operating, Santos continues to provide small amounts of gas from Bayu-Undan to Darwin to sell to the domestic NT market.
+Santos' quarterly report for 4q2024: "The facility shut down for maintenance in mid-September and restarted late November 2024.
+Bayu-Undan will continue to support the Northern Territory by supplying domestic gas into this market, provided it remains economic."

 As the Bayu-Undan PSC neared expiration in August 2024, Timor-Leste pressured Santos to give part of the nearly-empty project to TimorGAP, and Santos and its JV partners agreed to transfer 16% ownership in return for extending the contract through June 2026.
 Under the extended PSC, which was signed on 16 September, the shares are now held by Santos (Australia, 36.5%), SK E&S (Korea, 21%), TimorGAP (TL, 16%), Inpex (Japan, 9.6%), Eni (Italy, 9.2%) and JERA/Tokyo Gas (Japan, 7.6%).
 TimorGAP has no obligation for decommissioning costs, and will not receive part of the surplus if some of the $1.3 billion in reserve for decommissioning is not needed.